HacKanCuBa/blake2signer/docs/docs/upgrade.md

 !!! success "Old signatures will work"
     Data signed with previous versions (>=2.0, <=2.3) will still be valid.

-For the public API, the constructor for signers now accepts as the _secret_, besides string or bytes, a sequence of string or bytes, to allow for [secret rotation](examples.md#rotating-the-secret).
+For the public API, the constructor for signers now accepts as the _secret_, besides strings or bytes, a sequence of strings or bytes, to allow for [secret rotation](examples.md#rotating-the-secret).
 This means you don't have to change anything unless you want to start using said feature.

 Regarding the private API, a few internal methods were modified to work with this sequence of secrets.
 Check out the corresponding commit: